-ISIS group has claimed it was behind a deadly shooting at an ancient citadel in Russia's volatile North Caucasus region of Dagestan, an area increasingly becoming a hotbed of extremism.
+The Islamic State (ISIS) group has claimed responsibility for a shooting at an ancient citadel in Russia's volatile North Caucasus region of Dagestan that killed one and injured 11, the SITE Intelligence Group said.

-"With the help of Allah, the warriors of the caliphate were able to attack a group of Russian special service officers in the city of Derbent in southern Dagestan, killing one officer and injuring the others," the jihadist-monitoring SITE Intelligence Group quoted ISIS as saying on Wednesday.
+"With the help of Allah, the warriors of the Khalifate were able to attack a group of Russian special service officers in the city of Derbent in southern Dagestan, killing one officer and injuring the others," the militants monitoring organisation SITE quoted ISIS as saying on Wednesday.

 Islamist rebels in Dagestan, a restive region just east of Chechnya, have been increasingly flocking to join ISIS, which in June declared it had established a franchise there.